Nominations for the 2025 Governor’s Multicultural Awards are now open!

 Contact the Events Team on 7133 7932 or email MulticulturalEvents@sa.gov.au.

-Subscribe to Quick News to receive updates on Multicultural Affairs events, grants and more.
+To receive updates on Multicultural Affairs events, grants and more, subscribe to Quick News.